gofiber/fiber/docs/context.md

 ```

 #### Vary
 Adds the given header field to the Vary response header of res.
-This can be a string of a single field, a string of a valid Vary header, or multiple fields.
+This can be a string of a single field, or multiple fields.

 This will append the header if not already listed, otherwise leaves it listed in the current location.
 ```go